 - Captain Ashley Prodgers

 The equivalent of our Chief Executive is our Territorial Leader, Commissioner Anthony Cotterill, who is given remuneration of £15,500.

 Unlike most charities our Territorial Commander and many other people in senior roles are ministers of religion and do not receive a salary.
 When men and women make a commitment to Salvation Army officership they make a covenant with God.
-They receive financial remuneration (on average between £9,500 and £15,500) to cover their cost of living and a home is provided by way of officer’s quarters.
+They receive financial remuneration (the basic officer salary is £12,000 per annum) to cover their cost of living and a home is provided by way of officer’s quarters.